-Accounting: Chart of Accounts
+Accounting: Configuration: Chart of Accounts

 A Chart of Accounts is a listing of all accounts used in the general ledger of an organization.
 The Chart of Accounts should be tailored to reflect the actual operations of a company and an organization has the freedom to add or remove accounts, as needed, to better suit its needs.